 \subsection{CCTC}

-Most existing CGEC datasets are focused on a single sentence written by L2 learners.
-Errors caused by native speakers are different.
-Some errors also require the cross-sentence information to be identified and corrected.
-CCTC stands for Cross-Sentence Chinese Text Correction.
-Its a dataset based on document-level texts written by native speakers \citep{wang-etal-2022-cctc}.\footnote{\url{https://github.com/destwang/CTCResources}} Raw texts are collected from WuDaoCorpora, which mainly includes news, blogs, and some popular science articles by annotating manually texts written by native speakers.
-It provides 637 and 644 documents for train and test, respectively, which contains a title and the sentence segmented entire essay.
-The dataset comprises 1,500 texts, all written by native Chinese speakers, as verified through a sample of 100 texts.
-It includes 30,811 sentences and over 1,000,000 Chinese characters, featuring four types of errors: spelling errors, redundant words, missing words, and word-order errors.
-The training set contains 12,689 sentences.
-The CCTC-W dataset serves as a broader test set with 14,338 sentences, while the CCTC-H dataset is a high-quality test set containing 3,784 sentences.
+Most earlier Chinese GEC resources are centered on single sentences written by L2 learners.
+CCTC, short for Cross-Sentence Chinese Text Correction, addresses a different setting: document-level correction for texts written by native speakers, that is, an L1 Chinese correction task \citep{wang-etal-2022-cctc}.\footnote{\url{https://github.com/destwang/CTCResources}} This distinction matters because native-speaker errors often differ from learner errors in both distribution and interpretation.
+CCTC is built from raw texts collected from WuDaoCorpora, which mainly contains news articles, blog posts, and popular science writing by native speakers, and the data are manually annotated.
+The released resource contains 637 training documents and 644 test documents, each consisting of a title and a fully segmented essay.
+In total, the dataset includes 1,500 texts, 30,811 sentences, and more than 1,000,000 Chinese characters.
+The annotated errors fall into four broad categories: spelling errors, redundant words, missing words, and word-order errors.
+The training set contains 12,689 sentences, while the test portion is divided into CCTC-W, a broader test set with 14,338 sentences, and CCTC-H, a higher-quality subset with 3,784 sentences.